Noncommutative Choquet theory: Noncommutative functions

+The nc convex set $K$ is compact, but $\Rep(\rC(K))$ is not generally compact.
+Hence $\rho^{-1}$ cannot be continuous in general. \end{proof}

-\begin{cor} Let $K$ be a compact nc convex set.
-The enveloping von Neumann algebra $\rC(K)^{**}$ of $\rC(K)$ is isomorphic to the C*-algebra $\rB(K)$ of bounded nc functions on $K$.
-The dual operator system $\rA(K)^{**}$ is completely order isomorphic to the operator system of bounded nc affine functions on $K$. \end{cor}
+\begin{thm} $\rB(K)$ is the universal von Neumann algebra $\rC(K)^{**}$ of $\rC(K)$.
+The weak-$*$ closure of $\rA(K)$ in $\rB(K)$ is isometrically isomorphic to $\rA(K)^{**}$, and it coincides with the space of all bounded affine nc functions on $K$. \end{thm}